Key Points for Ice Travel

 5) Don't Take Ice for Granted When Bringing Others

-The worst outcome of an ice accident is having someone else fet hurt or worse as a result of your decisions.
+The worst outcome of an ice accident is having someone else get hurt or worse as a result of your decisions.
 Ice can be unpredictable.
 Keep that in mind when bringing children, friends and pets who don’t know what they are getting into (more on Kids and Dogs).
 The risk profile for activities on lake ice has more in common with moderate mountaineering than the Currier and Ives view that many approach ice with.

 6) Stay off the ice at night

 You find most ice problems with your eyes so finding them at night is much more difficult.
-Your ability to rescue yourself or others is also significantly diminished.
+Your ability to rescue yourself or others is also diminished.
 Vehicles and darkness is an especially bad combination.
 More...